sanishchirayath1/finalProjectCS50/README.md

 4) Slider for changing the speed of sort

 I have also added colors on distince steps of sorting so that people can easily comprehend whats happening with each sort.I have disabled other sort buttons.resize-slider to eliminate conflicts

+####Bubble Sort:
+Conceptually bubble-sort was relatively easier to understand.The process checks for the largest element of rest of the array and bubble it outward.
+The challenge was to implement the how to visualize the sort.I ended up giving sorted elements green color and for the un-sorted white.
+To emphasis that the sorting is going on i added red color as a way to visualize searching through the array for the largest element.

+####Selection Sort:
+selection sort was more or like a bubble sort in reverse.The code was searching for the lowest element in remaining array and push it to the front.i

+####Insertion Sort:

+####Quick Sort:

+####Merge Sort:

 I hope to implement notes on each algorithms in the website itself so that people can more info about each sorting algorithms in the website itself.
 I have hosted the website on github.
 And i will be updating it.
 <https://sanishchirayath1.github.io/sorting-visualiser/>